MicrosoftDocs/win32/desktop-src/FWP/management-filtering-layer-identifiers-.md

-This filtering layer allows for modification of remote address an/or port of an outgoing TCP connections, as well as for non-TCP traffic based on the first packet sent..
+This filtering layer allows for the modification of the remote address and/or port of an outgoing TCP connection, as well as for non-TCP traffic based on the first packet sent.

-See [ALE Layers](ale-layers.md) for more information.
+For more info, see [ALE Layers](ale-layers.md).

 </dt> </dl> </dd> <dt>